lakshmidurga23/231FA04435-MLOps-student-performance-feast/README.md

+# Student Performance Prediction using Feast

-Problem Statement
+## 1. Problem Statement

 The objective of this project is to build a Machine Learning pipeline for predicting a student's final examination score using academic and lifestyle-related features.

-Feast Feature Store is used to manage the student features and demonstrate:
+Feast Feature Store is used to demonstrate:

 - Feature engineering
 - Historical feature retrieval